Are Recruitment Professionals Embracing Digital Transformation?

-Candidate acquisition is voted by recruitment professionals as their number one priority, so it’s no surprise that it’s the process that agencies are most eager to automate.
-Generally, agencies see digital transformation as a means to improve candidate-related activities.
+Candidate acquisition is voted by recruitment professionals as their number one priority, so it’s no surprise that it’s the process that firms are most eager to automate.
+Generally, firms see digital transformation as a means to improve candidate-related activities.
 When respondents were asked to select how digital transformation will most impact their business, they chose applicant tracking/candidate management by a large margin.

 While automation is no doubt useful for this purpose, there’s no shortage of other uses for automation, many that improve productivity and performance.

 Respondents were also asked how much of their business lives in the cloud.
 While nearly every business now uses at least some cloud-based software—just five percent use no cloud-based software for their business, just 15 percent are completely cloud-based.
 Most respondents (68 percent) fall somewhere in the middle.